Return to Beginning of Chapter

-Therefore the decision to hold a pre-hearing conference will be exercised by the Board on a case-by-case basis.
+The decision to hold a pre-hearing conference will be exercised by the Board on a case-by-case basis [R8.1].
 If a pre-hearing conference is held, the Board may make procedural orders (eg. disclosure) or directions to facilitate the holding of the full hearing.

 13. Motions and Interim Orders

-"Motions" are traditionally used in a range of different legal proceedings as sort of mini-hearing dealing with (primarily) procedural issues before or at the hearing of the main case.
-For example, in civil litigation motions are used for such things as amending pleadings, summary judgments, motions to dismiss on legal grounds alone, joining and severing parties, adjournments and numerous other steps.
+"Motions" in modern legal practice are traditionally used in a range of different legal proceedings as sort of mini-hearing dealing with (primarily) procedural issues before or at the hearing of the main case.
+For example, in civil litigation motions are used for interim orders for such things as amending pleadings, summary judgments, motions to dismiss on legal grounds alone, joining and severing parties, adjournments and numerous other steps.

-The Act uses the concept of the "motion" quite ambiguously, often referring to it as the authority that the Board has to almost spontaneously make procedural Orders "on its own motion".
-This usage is a source of uncertainty in the RTA scheme regarding the procedures to be followed (by both parties and the Board) to achieve certain procedural results.
+5.10 But otherwise the Rules have no generic 'motion' procedures, nor the Forms a generic 'motion' form.
+RTA practice uses the concept of the "motion" quite ambiguously - often referring to it as the authority that the Board has to almost spontaneously make procedural Orders "on its own motion".
+This usage is a source of uncertainty in the RTA scheme regarding the procedures to be followed by parties to achieve desired procedural results.

 SPPA s.25.0.1In addition, the Board (like any SPPA tribunal), has authority to: